esphome/esphome-docs/components/sensor/htu21d.rst

 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the sensor.
 Defaults to ``60s``.

-Heater can be enable to helps to correct the reading, please read the datasheet for more information.
+The heater may be enabled to help correct the reading; see the datasheet for more information.

 See Also
 --------